-4.10 Reserved SPECIFIC REQUIREMENTS FOR SELF-INSURANCE Commented [MR30]: Rule 410 is being struck as required by HB19-1113 4.10.1 Self-Insurance - Credit Rating perator/Permittee or Applicant shall submit to the Office a certified financial statement for the ecent fiscal year and a certification by an independent auditor, which shows: (a) the Financial Warrantor is the issuer of one or more currently outstanding senior credit obligations that have been rated by a nationally recognized rating organization; (b) said obligations enjoy a rating of "A" or better; and (c) at the close of the Financial Warrantor's most recent fiscal year, its net worth was equal to or greater than two (2) times the amount of all Financial Warranties.
-4 .10.2 Self-Insurance - Net Worth The O perator/Permittee or Applicant shall submit to the Office a certified financial statement for the most r perator/Permittee or Applicant shall submit to the Office a certified financial statement for the ecent fiscal year and a certification by an independent auditor, which shows that as of the of said year: most r close ( ecent fiscal year and a certification by an independent auditor, which shows that as of the most r close ( (a) ecent fiscal year and a certification by an independent auditor, which shows that as of the of said year: the Financial Warrantor's net worth was at least ten million dollars (\$10,000,000.00) and most r ecent fiscal year and a certification by an independent auditor, which shows that as of the of said year: the Financial Warrantor's net worth was at least ten million dollars (\$10,000,000.00) and was equal to or greater than two (2) times the amount of all Financial Warranties; the Financial Warrantor's tangible fixed assets in the United States were worth at least most r close ( (a) (b) becent fiscal year and a certification by an independent auditor, which shows that as of the of said year: the Financial Warrantor's net worth was at least ten million dollars (\$10,000,000.00) and was equal to or greater than two (2) times the amount of all Financial Warranties; the Financial Warrantor's tangible fixed assets in the United States were worth at least twenty million dollars (\$20,000,000.00); the Financial Warrantor's total liabilities to net worth ratio was not more than two to one;
+4.10.1 Self-Insurance - Credit Rating

+The Operator/Permittee or Applicant shall submit to the Office a certified financial statement for the most recent fiscal year and a certification by an independent auditor, which shows:

+- the Financial Warrantor is the issuer of one or more currently outstanding senior credit obligations that have been rated by a nationally recognized rating organization; - (b) said obligations enjoy a rating of "A" or better; and - (c) at the close of the Financial Warrantor's most recent fiscal year, its net worth was equal to or greater than two (2) times the amount of all Financial Warranties.

+4.10.2 Self-Insurance - Net Worth

+The Operator/Permittee or Applicant shall submit to the Office a certified financial statement for the most recent fiscal year and a certification by an independent auditor, which shows that as of the close of said year:

+- the Financial Warrantor's net worth was at least ten million dollars (\$10,000,000.00) and was equal to or greater than two (2) times the amount of all Financial Warranties; - the Financial Warrantor's tangible fixed assets in the United States were worth at least twenty million dollars (\$20,000,000.00); - (c) the Financial Warrantor's total liabilities to net worth ratio was not more than two to one; - (d) the Financial Warrantor's net income, excluding non-recurring items, was positive.
+Nor-recurring items which affect net income shall be stated in order to determine if they materially affect self-bonding capacity.

+4.10.3 Board or Office Right to Deny Self-Insurance

-The Board or Office may deny self insurance if the Operator/Permittee or Applicant has non recurring items that affect self-bonding capacity.
+The Board or Office may deny self-insurance if the Operator/Permittee or Applicant has non recurring items that affect self-bonding capacity.